• Skip to content

 What is intensive interaction used for?

-Intensive interaction is used to help children learn basic communication skills like eye contact, facial expressions, the ability to copy sounds and shared attention.
+Intensive interaction is used to help children learn early communication skills like facial expressions, the ability to copy sounds, and shared attention.
+It’s claimed that it can also help children learn to build relationships and engage with other people for progressively longer periods in gradually more complex and diverse activities.

 Where does intensive interaction come from?